fasalzaman/MB-901T00-Microsoft-Dynamics-365-Fundamentals/Instructions/Labs/LAB[MB-901]_M03Lab01_Sales.md

 **Prerequisites:** Prior to performing the steps of this lab, perform the following tasks:

-1. Create and save a word document with a sample text such as “Guide To Dynamics 365 Sales” in your desktop.
+1. Create and save a word document with a sample text such as “Guide To Dynamics 365 Sales” on your desktop.
-1. Enable **Enhance Email** experience from Sales Hub App Settings.
-This feature enables the email compose window to open in a pop-up window when a you create a new email from the **Timeline** section.
-1. Refresh your browser.

-**Optional:**

-1. In your Dynamics 365 instance, go to Settings > Data Management.
-1. Select Sample Data.
-1. If the sample data isn't installed, select **Install Sample Data**.
-The sample data might take a few minutes to appear, but you can continue to use the application while it's installed.
-1. Select **Close**.

 ### Create new contact